2020 Singapore circuit breaker measures: Lockdown measures

 On 3 April 2020, Prime Minister Lee Hsien Loong announced a nationwide partial lockdown, known as a circuit breaker, to contain the spread of COVID-19 in Singapore.
 These measures came after an increase of unlinked cases over the preceding month, as well as the risk of a huge cluster of infections.
 Most of the workplaces were converted to remote work as default during the lockdown and schools were transitioned to home-based learning thereafter.
 As dining-in is a high-risk activity; all food establishments were only allowed to offer take-away, drive-thru and delivery of food.
 Non-essential advertising at shopping centres are not allowed to be shown or advertised and only advertising from essential service offers and safe management measures such as mask wearing and social distancing are allowed.
+Social gatherings of any size, in homes or public spaces such as parks and Housing Board void decks, were also banned.

 These measures only took effect from 7 April 2020 to 1 June 2020, 16 May 2021 to 13 June 2021 and 22 July 2021 to 9 August 2021.

 On 14 April, Minister for National Development Lawrence Wong announced that the wearing of masks became compulsory when not at home with immediate effect, with fines and prosecution for offenders who refuse to do so.